CyberShadow/Digger/README.md

  - A number of Visual Studio 2013 Express and Windows SDK components (for 64-bit builds)
  - 7-Zip and WiX (necessary for unpacking Visual Studio Express components)

+### Download

+You can find Windows binaries on the [GitHub releases](https://github.com/CyberShadow/Digger/releases) page.

 ### Building

     $ git clone --recursive https://github.com/CyberShadow/Digger